 Stripe is the brainchild of the Collison brothers.
 Who exactly are they?

-Patrick and John Collison are from Limerick, Ireland with quite interesting backgrounds.
+Patrick, Ceo of Stripe, and brother John Collison are from Limerick, Ireland with quite interesting backgrounds.
 Their parents are from science and entrepreneurship backgrounds: their father is an electrical engineer who ran a hotel and their mother is a microbiologist who ran a corporate training program from home.